Sarakiniko Beach In Milos Island, Greece

 • The white rock beach of Sarakiniko is extremely reflective.
 Sunglasses and mega-doses of sunblock are essential!

 • It gets crowded quickly.
-In August, the beach resembles the human equivalent of seal colony!
+In August, the beach area at Sarakiniko resembles the human equivalent of seal colony!

-• Take plenty of water – When I visited, there were no canteens or beach bars to buy drinks and snacks.
-In the peak of summer, no doubt some enterprising local may walk up and down selling drinking water, but don't bank on it.
-Take what you think you'll need, and throw in another bottle just in case.
+• Take plenty of water – There may be a small food truck selling cold drinks in the car park, but don’t rely on it.
+Take what water you think you'll need, and throw in another bottle just in case.

 In conclusion

-You definitely have to visit Sarakiniko when in Milos!
+You definitely have to visit Sarakiniko when in Milos – it’s one of the most unique beaches in Greece!
 Planning to spend the entire day there though is probably not your best option.

-Instead, plan to arrive at Sarakiniko Beach Milos early, take your photos, perhaps spend a couple of hours there, but then get ready to move on when the tourist crowds start to build up.
+Instead, plan to arrive at Sarakiniko Beach Milos early in the early morning (see how I stressed early?!) take your photos, perhaps spend a couple of hours there, but then get ready to move on when the tourist crowds start to build up.
 I hope that helps!

 Here's how to get from Athens to Milos by ferry.